 I consider Haidt to be a genius, but while he is a "fan" of wisdom, as an atheist he misses the largest spiritual truth in the universe, that the BEGINNING of wisdom is the fear of God.
 We are all prone to believe that our viewpoint is "special" -- unless we internalize at a deep level that we are special ONLY in deep relation to God, we are pretty much doomed to keep forgetting our place.

 Thus Haidt, a more brilliant human than I will ever be, says the following ...

 So are we doomed?
 Will the polarizing trends identified by Pew just keep going until the country splits in two?
 Maybe John Adams was right in 1814 when he wrote, “Democracy never lasts long.
 It soon wastes, exhausts and murders itself.”

-In general, I think the column is EXCELLENT -- I would, the only hope for my dwindling tribe is that enough people of the dominant tribe are willing to follow this advice ...
+In general, I think the column is EXCELLENT -- I would, the only hope for my dwindling unwilling to be tribal tribe is that enough people of the dominant tribe are willing to follow this advice ...

 Second, step back and think about your goals.
 In the long run, would you rather change people or hate them?
 If you actually want to persuade or otherwise influence people, you should know that it is nearly impossible to change people’s minds by arguing with them.
 When there is mutual antipathy, there is mutual motivated reasoning, defensiveness and hypocrisy.